Colleges with the Most Influential Black Graduates

 Thomas Sowell

-Thomas Sowell is an American author, economist, political commentator and academic who is a senior fellow at the Hoover Institution.
-With widely published commentary and books—and as a guest on TV and radio—he became a well-known voice in the American conservative movement and is considered one of the most influential black conservatives.
+Thomas Sowell is an American economist, author and social commentator.
+He is a senior fellow at the Hoover Institution.
+With widely published commentary and books—and as a guest on TV and radio—he became a well-known voice in the American conservative movement as a prominent black conservative.
 He was a recipient of the National Humanities Medal from President George W. Bush in 2002.

 Cornel West